skycoin/skywire/cmd/skywire-visor/README.md

 Flags:
-  -c, --config string   config file to use (default): skywire-config.json -b, --browser         open hypervisor ui in default web browser -i, --hvui            run as hypervisor
+  -c, --config string   config file to use (default): skywire-config.json -b, --browser         open hypervisor ui in default web browser
+      --systray         run as systray
+  -i, --hvui            run as hypervisor *
       --all             show all flags
   -h, --help            help for skywire-visor
   -v, --version         version for skywire-visor

   $ skywire-visor --all

   	┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐
   	└─┐├┴┐└┬┘││││├┬┘├┤